guy-176251/dline/README.md

     If all else fails, join the dev discord and we'll be glad to help!

-4. Run `python3 Discline.py --store-token` to store your token
+4. Run `python3 launcher.py --store-token` to store your token

-5. Run `python3 Discline.py --copy-skeleton` to get a template config
+5. Run `python3 launcher.py --copy-skeleton` to get a template config

 6. Edit `~/.config/Discline/config` to your choosing.

 7. Launch with python3

-    `python3 Discline.py`
+    `python3 launcher.py`

-    *(alternatively if you have python3.6 you can simply use `./Discline.py`)*
+    *(alternatively if you have python3.6 you can simply use `./Discline.py` or `python3.6 Discline.py`)*

 ### Current Features